92arek/cloudentityTask/AuthenticationTask.md

 After all the data is checked, the system makes the real-time decision if you will be allowed to the information you are trying to access.
 It can either let you through as usual or you will be asked to provide some additional information, so that the system is certain that it is you.

 The most important benefit of using RBA is clearly the safety of your data.
 You can detect any suspicious and unauthorised access to your mailbox or a bank account because, most likely, you will receive a notification.
 However, some drawbacks of such approach may also emerge.
 The evil does not sleep, meaning, the system which estimates the risk has to be continuously updated and maintained because new threats appear.
 They say "time is money" and such approach is time consuming.
 The people may find it frustrating to authenticate themselves additionally each time they change location or a device from which they try to gain access.
 Last but not least, a bad implementation of the RBA may result in giving access to the sensitive data to the unauthorised people or block access to the data for the rightful users.

+## Authenticate yourself

+As you have read, authentication and authorisation are two different concepts.
+You can be **authorised** (or not) to perform some actions after you **authenticate** yourself.
+There are a few stages of authorisation before you can be authenticated and start working with your data.
+The most common approach is the **MFA** which requires you to provide some additional information.
+The **RBA** works in real time and estimates the risk based on, for example, your IP address or location.
+Protect your data the best you can!

+Stay authenticated.

+Stay safe.